alexameirelles/gambling-br/README.md

 Throughout the project, I learned how to:

-- query large healthcare datasets using SQL and Base dos Dados
+- Query large healthcare datasets using SQL and Base dos Dados
-- build multi-step scrollytelling experiences with Mapbox GL JS
+- Build multi-step scrollytelling experiences with Mapbox GL JS
-- coordinate D3.js and Mapbox visualizations
+- Coordinate D3.js and Mapbox visualizations
-- geocode healthcare facilities using ViaCEP and Nominatim
+- Geocode healthcare facilities using ViaCEP and Nominatim
-- perform spatial joins with GeoPandas
+- Perform spatial joins with GeoPandas
-- convert Shapefiles to GeoJSON using Mapshaper
+- Convert Shapefiles to GeoJSON using Mapshaper
-- design choropleth maps at multiple geographic scales
+- Design choropleth maps at multiple geographic scales
-- improve map styling, transitions, and storytelling through JavaScript
+- Improve map styling, transitions, and storytelling through JavaScript

 The official documentation for Mapbox GL JS, GeoPandas, D3.js, pandas, and Base dos Dados served as my primary references throughout development.